ksassnowski/venture-docs/docs/upgrade-guide.md

 Up until now, workflow jobs only had to use the `WorkflowStep` trait in order to use them as part of a workflow.
 Venture 4 introduces a `WorkflowStepInterface` that all jobs need to implement.

 In Venture 4, jobs that don’t implement the interface yet will get wrapped in an adapter class internally.
-Adding these jobs to a workflow will trigger a deprecation warning in Venture 4.
-Starting with Venture 5, all jobs will need to implement this interface.
+Adding these jobs to a workflow will trigger a deprecation warning.
+Starting with Venture 5, support for jobs that don’t implement the `WorkflowStepInterface` will be dropped.

-The `WorkflowStep` trait automatically implements `WorkflowStepInterface`.
+The `WorkflowStep` trait automatically implements the `WorkflowStepInterface`.
 This means all you will have to do is add the interface to your job’s class declaration.

 ```diff
 use Sassnowski\Venture\WorkflowStep;